-Yes or No Strategies and Procedures for Engaging Sanctioned TA Participants Described here are the strategies the district uses to attempt to engage sanctioned participants as soon as they are sanctioned: Described below are the strategies the district uses to attempt to engage sanctioned participants when the durational period of the sanction is completed:

-Yes or No Strategies and Procedures for Engaging Sanctioned TA Participants Described below are the strategies the district uses to attempt to engage sanctioned participants during different times in the sanction period:
+Yes or No: Strategies and Procedures for Engaging Sanctioned TA Participants No Described here are the strategies the district uses to attempt to engage sanctioned participants as soon as they are sanctioned: Yes Described below are the strategies the district uses to attempt to engage sanctioned participants when the durational period of the sanction is completed: For FA cases, a caseworker makes a home visit to discuss what the individual needs to do in order for his or her sanction to be lifted and offers assistance with that process.
+Yes Described below are the strategies the district uses to attempt to engage sanctioned participants during different times in the sanction period: For FA cases, a caseworker makes a home visit to discuss what the individual needs to do in order for his or her sanction to be lifted and offers assistance with that process.